GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 from the arc lamp or the sky lines is up to you.

 Once you have decided, we recommend that you remove the one you do not want to use from the calibration manager database.
-Since the arc selected will always be the "closest in time" to the science observation, there might be cases where the arc will be picked for the last datasets in the sequence while the sky line solution will be picked for the first datasets in the sequence.
+Since the ``_arc`` file selected will always be the "closest in time" to the science observation, there might be cases where the lamp solution will be picked for the last datasets in the sequence while the sky lines solution will be picked for the first datasets in the sequence.

 So pick one, remove the other.

 ::

-    caldb remove N20180201S0065_arc.fits  # remove the arc solution ... or ...
+    caldb remove N20180201S0065_arc.fits  # remove the lamp solution ... or ...
     caldb remove N20180201S0052_arc.fits  # remove the sky line solution

+In this tutorial, we remove the lamp solution.

+If you were to want to try it anyway for telluric standard reduction or the science reduction, you can force its use with the ``--user_cal`` option on the command line, eg
+``--user_cal processed_arc:N20180201S0065_arc.fits``.

 Telluric Standard
 =================